 Hebron real estate is some of the most expensive in Indiana, although Hebron house values don't compare to the most expensive real estate in the U.S.

-Hebron is a blue-collar town, with 39.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Hebron is a blue-collar town, with 40.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hebron is a town of service providers, construction workers and builders, and production and manufacturing workers.
-There are especially a lot of people living in Hebron who work in food service (14.46%), office and administrative support (8.70%), and healthcare (8.03%).
+There are especially a lot of people living in Hebron who work in food service (15.64%), office and administrative support (9.91%), and management occupations (7.35%).

-Hebron is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Hebron does not have a public transit system used by locals to get to and from work.

-The per capita income in Hebron in 2010 was $20,823, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,292 for a family of four.
+The per capita income in Hebron in 2010 was $25,667, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $102,668 for a family of four.
 However, Hebron contains both very wealthy and poor people as well.

+Hebron is a somewhat ethnically-diverse town.
 The people who call Hebron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hebron residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hebron include Irish, Polish, English, and European.
+Important ancestries of people in Hebron include German, Polish, Italian, Irish, and English.

 The most common language spoken in Hebron is English.
-Other important languages spoken here include Serbo-Croatian and German.
+Other important languages spoken here include Polish and Italian.